The best online learning platforms make it simple and easy for educators and trainers to manage online courses.

-Best online learning platforms of 2022 in full
+The best online learning platforms of 2022 in full:

 Google Classroom offers a cloud based learning environment to enable remote education for learners from pre-K through the university level.
 We appreciate that it pulls together a number of Google tools, such as Google Meet, Google Drive and Google Docs all in one place to enable learning.